 Blog post

 Every organization, regardless of the level of complexity, consists of different business processes.
-From a small grocery shop to an international financial services company, they both rely on processes to function: how to handle purchase requests, warehouse management, loan origination procedures, new employees onboarding.
+From a small grocery shop to an international financial services company, they both rely on processes to function.
+For example, how to handle purchase requests, warehouse management, loan origination procedures, and new employees onboarding.
 They are all processes.

 Whether formalized or not, business processes can be defined as a sequence of repetitive activities - involving multiple departments and systems, that contributes to the overall business goal.
 As stated in our previous blog post on business process modeling, we can say that a business is only as efficient as its processes.